 5. Warm up

 Start your workout with 10 minutes of light cardio, and ensure you have stretched the muscles you are going to be working on.
 Supplement your diet with creatine to support power and endurance during high intensity workouts.
-Check out The Power Booster to stock up.
+Check out Innermost's The Power Booster, which will help to increase your power, strength and speed at the gym.
+Perfect for high-intensity training, it will take your workout to the next level.

 7. Mix it up

-As well as making sure to exercise all areas of your bod (not necessarily all in the same workout!), keep things fresh with different exercises, to ensure that your muscles don't get used to the same old moves.
-Constant change will mean that your muscles continue to be challenged and developed.
+As well as making sure to exercise all areas of your body (not necessarily all in the same workout!), keep things fresh with different exercises, to ensure that your muscles don't get used to the same old moves.
+Constant change will mean that your muscles continue to develop and feel challenged.

 8. Feed your gains